 - If people have not filed a tax return in 2018 or 2019, go to https://www.irs.gov/filing/free-file-do-your-federal-taxes-for-free for free online filing options.

-- Social Security retirement, Social Security disability (SSDI), or survivor beneficiaries who typically do not file a tax return
+- Social Security retirement, Social Security disability (SSDI), or survivor beneficiaries who typically are not required to file a tax return

-- Railroad Retirement and Survivor beneficiaries who typically do not file a tax return
+- Railroad Retirement and Survivor beneficiaries who typically are not required to file a tax return

-- SSI recipients who typically do not file a tax return
+- SSI recipients who typically are not required to file a tax return

 HOUSEHOLDS REQUIRED TO TAKE ACTION